 - Any other furnishing

-What to Do if You Find Bed Bugs on Hotel Room Arrival Inspection
+What to Do if You Find Bed Bugs in Your Room Arrival Inspection

 If you do find bed bugs in your inspection, you should immediately call the front desk and tell them what you have found and show them the evidence and ask to be moved to another room, preferably far away from the one that has bed bugs.